ddigiorg/pattern-sequence-predictor/README.md

-# Pattern & Sequence Predictor
+# Divination Machine

-Pattern & Sequence Predictor (PSP) is a machine intelligence architecture based on intelligence principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
-PSP learns sparsly distributed neuron activations observed and encoded from spatial-temporal sensory-motor input space.
-Additionally, PSP predicts a possible future output space based on the architecture's memories.
+Divination Machine (DM) is a Machine Intelligence architecture based on principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
+Although its name implies the architecture seeks knowledge of the future by supernatural means, DM's abilities are much more grounded.
+Divination Machine:

+- Observes a spatial-temporal sensory-motor input space
+- At each time step, encodes the spatial inputs into sparsly distributed neuron activations
+- Learns spatial and temporal encodings via memory
+- Predicts a possible future output space

 ## Theory

-"The beginning of wisdom is the definition of terms" is a quote attributed to Athenian philosopher Socrates.
-In order to understand the principles of Machine Intelligence, one must first define intelligence and its related concepts: the environment where an intelligence exists and the knowledge intelligence uses.
+"The beginning of wisdom is the definition of terms" -Socrates.

+To develop Machine Intelligence one must first define "intelligence" and its related concepts: the "environment" where an intelligence exists and the "knowledge" an intelligence uses.
+Unfortunately, philosophers and scientists
-Ultimately one of the greatest promises of Machine Intelligence is not in domains familiar to humans like vision and hearing, but in abstract domains like radio waves, internet data, and .

 ### Intelligence